Take a look at the many Japanese faces we have in our World Cultures collection, from dolls to theatre masks.

 In Japanese, ‘Kimekomi’ means ‘tuck in’ in Japanese.
 The clothes made of silk brocade are attached gradually.
 The doll’s face is covered in highly burnished gofun (crashed oyster shell) and hand-painted artistically and the wig is made of artificial hair.
 One cannot tell from the length of the hair or the facial features whether these dolls are male or female.
 The red hair seems to be a symbol of spiritual power or special skills.
 It’s really popular as an ‘alternative’ colour in cosplay and modern teenage fashion.

 Faces in Manga

 I love the ‘Naruto’ stories by the artist Masashi Kishimoto.
 Naruto is a ninja in training.
-We chose number 30 because we liked the image of the strong female protagonist, Sakura, with the black gloves and pink hair on the cover (pictured left).
+We chose number 30 because we liked the image of the strong female protagonist, Sakura, with the black gloves and pink hair on the cover.
 Her downturned mouth curve shows her grim determination.